awused/wallpapers/README.md

     * Newer APIs added after Windows 7 remove the need for hacky workarounds.
 * Linux:
     * Currently only works on X11.
-    * Feh is required.
-    * Does not work on Gnome, works only where feh works.
+    * Does not work on Gnome.
+Doesn't use feh but should work where feh works.

 Upscaling has additional default requirements, but can be configured to use others: